evilbinary/myblog/README.md

     git remote add upstream -m master git://github.com/openshift/django-example.git git pull -s recursive -X theirs upstream master

-Set your Django admin password
+Set your Django admin password.
+(Django must be installed on your dev system for this to work; 'sudo yum install Django' will do this for Fedora and RHEL)

     cd wsgi/openshift
     ./manage.py changepassword admin